Mount Vesuvius: The two Plinys

 The only surviving eyewitness account of the event consists of two letters by Pliny the Younger to the historian Tacitus.
 Pliny the Younger describes, amongst other things, the last days in the life of his uncle, Pliny the Elder.
 Observing the first volcanic activity from Misenum across the Bay of Naples from the volcano, approximately 35 km, the elder Pliny launched a rescue fleet and went himself to the rescue of a personal friend.
 His nephew declined to join the party.
 One of the nephew's letters relates what he could discover from witnesses of his uncle's experiences.
 In a second letter, the younger Pliny details his own observations after the departure of his uncle.

 The two men saw an extraordinarily dense cloud rising rapidly above the peak.
 This cloud and a request by a messenger for an evacuation by sea prompted the elder Pliny to order rescue operations in which he sailed away to participate.
 His nephew attempted to resume a normal life, but that night a tremor awoke him and his mother, prompting them to abandon the house for the courtyard.
 Further tremors near dawn caused the population to abandon the village and caused disastrous wave action in the Bay of Naples.

-A massive black cloud glistering with lighting obscured the early-morning light, a scene Pliny describes as sheet lightning.
+A massive black cloud with lightning obscured the early-morning light, a scene Pliny describes as sheet lightning.
 The cloud obscured Point Misenum near at hand and the island of Capraia (Capri) across the bay.
 Fearing for their lives, the population began to flee the shore along the road.
 An ash rain fell, causing Pliny to shake it off periodically to avoid being buried.
 Later that same day, the pumice and ash stopped falling, and the sun shone weakly through the cloud, encouraging Pliny and his mother to return to their home and wait for news of Pliny the Elder.